Some places just truly take your breath away. Stop you dead in your tracks, mouth gaping, in awe – usually of nature’s

 The sheer variety of colors on display here result due to the accumulation of different sediments from when this region was underwater 600 million years ago – hard to believe now that it’s stuck on top of the Andes.

-In fact, it’s so high (height 4,100 meters above sea-level) that you are likely to experience altitude sickness here.
+It’s so high (around 4,100 meters above sea level) that you are likely to experience altitude sickness here.
 If you have come straight from the lower altitudes of Buenos Aires — take your time and relax, there is no rush.
 Just bask in the view that you are unlikely to forget in this lifetime.

-Easily one of the most surreal things I’ve ever seen – its feels a bit like you are wearing some heavily tinted rainbow glasses, or gone a little bit overboard on the Instagram filters in real life.
+Easily one of the most surreal things I’ve ever seen – this landmark of Argentina feels a bit like you are wearing some heavily tinted rainbow glasses, or gone a little bit overboard on the Instagram filters in real life.
 The bright blue sky and yellow grasses of the hills surrounding you work to exaggerate the rainbow color mountain even further.

-Luck, however, would have it that something so indescribably beautiful is only found in this isolated corner of the world, so this gem is surely safe from mass tourism and development at the moment.
+Luck, however, would have it that something so indescribably beautiful is only found in this isolated corner of the world, so this gem is undoubtedly safe from mass tourism and development at the moment.

-While you are in the area you can stop at the more easily reachable Seven Colours Mountain located in Purmamarca – an easy stop off on the bus from Salta to San Pedro de Atacama in Chile (if you are doing a Bolivian Salt Flats Tour).
+While you are in the area, you can stop at the more easily reachable Seven Colours Mountain located in Purmamarca – an easy stop off on the bus from Salta to San Pedro de Atacama in Chile (if you are doing a Bolivian Salt Flats Tour).
 But, Purmamarca place is very touristy and rather underwhelming.

-The photos of Seven Colors Mountain look a lot better than in real life *see photo below*, whereas I can guarantee my photos of the 14-colored mountain in Argentina are still not doing it justice.
-I suggest still visiting both however for comparison.
+The photos of Seven Colors Mountain look a lot better than in real life *see picture below*, whereas I can guarantee my photos of the 14-colored mountain in Argentina are still not doing it justice.

-Quebrada de Humahuaca, the UNESCO listed narrow mountain valley, also has many interesting sites so is worth a few days of your time here.
+Quebrada de Humahuaca, the UNESCO listed narrow mountain valley, also has many interesting sites, so it is worth a few days of your time here.
 This valley itself has been an economic and cultural crossroads for a millennium.